treyturner/ts-artifacts/README.md

 # ts-artifacts-api-client

-TypeScript API client for [Artifacts MMO](https://artifactsmmo.com).
+`@trey.turner/artifacts-api-client` is an API client for [Artifacts MMO](https://artifactsmmo.com) written in TypeScript.

 ## Development Status